AresMUSH/aresmush/plugins/website/help/en/tags.md

 # Content Tags

-Content tags are like internet hashtags: a single-word label (you my use hyphens) that lets you organize related content.
+Content tags are like internet hashtags: a single-word label (you may use hyphens) that lets you organize related content.
 Many things on the web portal support tags: characters, scenes, wiki pages, forum posts, events, and jobs.

 If a type of content supports tags, you will see an explicit "tags" field when editing.
 Here you can provide a space/comma-separated list of tags you wish to apply.
 (Forum posts are special - see below.)